Demand Forecasting in Logistics: Methods, Process & Accuracy

 Common AI and ML Techniques

-- Time-series deep learning.
-LSTM and transformer models for sequence-based forecasting.
+- Time series deep learning.
+LSTM and transformer models built for sequence based forecasting.

 AI-Driven Platforms in Logistics

 Several supply chain and logistics software platforms now include AI demand forecasting as a core feature.
-For freight forwarders, AI capabilities embedded in freight forwarding platforms (like GoFreight's Action Center, GoNexus Email Intake, GoNexus Hub, and AI rate management) support demand prediction alongside operational workflow.
+For freight forwarders, AI capabilities embedded in modern workflow automation software for forwarders such as GoFreight's Action Center, GoNexus Email Intake, GoNexus Hub, and AI rate management support demand prediction alongside the operational workflow.
 For enterprise supply chains, platforms like Blue Yonder, o9 Solutions, and Kinaxis offer dedicated AI forecasting capabilities.

 Benefits of Demand Forecasting in Supply Chain Management